ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     This hash-and-sign signature algorithm can be used with both the message and hash signature functions.

     This calculates the Ed448ph algorithm as specified in :RFC-title:`8032#5.2`, and requires an Edwards448 curve key.
-An empty string is used as the context.
+Unless you use the `_with_context` functions, an empty string is used as the context.
 The pre-hash function is the first 64 bytes of the output from SHAKE256, see `PSA_ALG_SHAKE256_512`.

     When used with `psa_sign_hash()` or `psa_verify_hash()`, the provided ``hash`` parameter is the truncated SHAKE256 message digest.